HorizonWork/DroneDelivery-RL/README.md

 Proven AirSim setup from previous work, enhanced for 5-floor environment with exact spawn location.

-Full baseline comparison framework matching report evaluation section.

 Fixed seeds, detailed configuration, and checkpoint management ensure reproducible training.

-This structure provides a complete, production-ready implementation that matches 100 with your final report while incorporating proven AirSim integration from your previous work.